themesberg/flowbite-svelte/src/routes/docs/typography/blockquote.md

 ---

 <script>
-  import { TableProp, TableDefaultRow } from '../../utils' import { P, A, Heading } from '$lib'; import { props as items1 } from '../../props/Blockquote.json'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A, Heading } from '$lib'; import componentData1 from '../../component-data/Blockquote.json'
 </script>

 Get started with Blockquote component when quoting external sources such as quotes inside an article, user reviews, and testimonials based on multiple examples of layouts, styles, and contexts.